rob-murray/haz-commitz/README.md

 Click the badge and come through to our site for some more info about the repository and how we have rated it.

 Do you want to use a repository that has not had any commits in 2 years?
 Maybe.
-Depending on the repo and use case but maybe not.
+Or maybe not depending on the repo and use case.

 ### How we work out if the project is maintained

-In proof of concept version we simply ask GitHub API when the last commit to the master branch was and then give the repository an un-scientific rating based on when this date.
+In the proof of concept version we simply ask GitHub API when the last commit to the master branch was and then give the repository an un-scientific rating based on this date but we would add more factors in future.

 ## Build, Test, & Run